-This dreamy baba ganoush-like eggplant and caramelized onion dip is delicious on pita, bread, crackers, or veggies.
-It’s silky from the roasted eggplant, sweet and flavorful from the onions, creamy from the yogurt, and decadent without being too rich.
+This dreamy baba ganoush-like creamy eggplant dip is delicious on pita, bread, crackers, or veggies.
+It’s silky from the roasted eggplant, sweet and flavorful from the caramelized onions, creamy from the vegan yogurt, and decadent without being too rich.
 It’s vegan too!

 How to Caramelize Onions